Emily Warren

 Emily Warren Schwartz (born August 25, 1992) is an American singer and songwriter.
-Her debut album, Quiet Your Mind, was released in 2019.
+Her debut studio album, Quiet Your Mind, was released in 2019.

-Warren had her first hit as a songwriter in 2016 as a co-writer on the Chainsmokers song "Don't Let Me Down."
-At the 2020 Grammy Awards, she was nominated for Song of the Year category for co-writing Dua Lipa's "Don't Start Now", which has since been streamed more than 2 billion times on Spotify, becoming one of the most streamed songs of all time on the platform.
-In addition to the Chainsmokers and Dua Lipa, Warren has collaborated with artists including Shawn Mendes, Khalid, Camila Cabello, Shakira, and David Guetta.
+Warren had her first hit as a songwriter in 2016 as a co-writer on the Chainsmokers' song "Don't Let Me Down" (featuring Daya).
+At the 2020 Grammy Awards, she was nominated for Song of the Year category for co-writing Dua Lipa's "Don't Start Now", which has since been streamed more than 3 billion times on Spotify, becoming one of the most streamed songs of all time on the platform.
+In addition to the Chainsmokers and Dua Lipa, Warren has collaborated with artists including Labrinth, Shawn Mendes, Rosé, Camila Cabello, Shakira, Noah Kahan and David Guetta.

 Early life and education

 Warren was brought up in New York City, where she attended the preparatory school Trinity, from kindergarten through high school.
 From an early age, she had a penchant for the creative and performed regularly with her band, Emily Warren & the Betters (members Etienne Bowler and Marc Campbell went on to form part of the pop band MisterWives).
 A single from The Betters EP, Not at All, was featured on the soundtrack of MTV's short-lived series, Skins.
 She was accepted into the NYU Tisch School/Clive Davis Institute in 2011 and offered a songwriter's contract with Prescription (Rx) Songs in 2013.
 In 2015 Warren graduated from the university and began splitting her time between Los Angeles and London.
 She currently resides in Wilson, Wyoming and Los Angeles, California.